 The purpose of the course is to introduce you to the entrepreneurial process with a focus on the biotechnology industry.
 The course will provide a thoughtful, practical guide to the process of successfully launching an entrepreneurial venture.
-We place a special emphasis on the decision to become a biotech entrepreneur and how to develop successful business ideas, however we will also
+We place a special emphasis on the decision to become a biotech entrepreneur and how to develop successful business ideas, however we will also discuss the process of moving from an idea to a biotech firm.
+Topics on intellectual properties, patent laws, patent application process, licensing and fundraising will be covered as well.
+Throughout the course, guest entrepreneurs, managers and directors of the biotech industry will be presenting case studies and explain their involvement in various biotech and pharmaceutical companies.

-Assessment: 60% assignment, 20% presentation, 20% test
+Assessment: 50% assignment, 30% presentation, 20% test